FlareSolverr/FlareSolverr/README.md

 ### + `request.post`

-This works like request.get, with the addition of the postData parameter.
-Note that tabs_till_verify is currently supported only for GET requests and requires one extra argument.
+This works like `request.get`, with the addition of the postData parameter.
+Note that `tabs_till_verify` is currently supported only for GET requests and requires one extra argument.

 | Parameter | Notes                                                                    |
 | --------- | ------------------------------------------------------------------------ |